Queenstown, South Africa

-Queenstown (named after Queen Victoria), officially Komani, is a town in the middle of the Eastern Cape Province of South Africa, roughly halfway between the smaller towns of Cathcart and Sterkstroom on the N6 National Route.
+Queenstown, officially Komani, is a town in the middle of the Eastern Cape Province of South Africa, roughly halfway between the smaller towns of Cathcart and Sterkstroom on the N6 national route.
 The town was established in 1853 and is currently the commercial, administrative, and educational centre of the surrounding farming district.

 History

 Queenstown was founded in early 1853 under the direction of Sir George Cathcart, who named the settlement, and then fort, after Queen Victoria.
 Work on its railway connection to East London on the coast was begun by the Cape government of John Molteno in 1876, and the line was officially opened on 19 May 1880.

 The town war memorial was designed by Sir Robert Lorimer in 1922 with its sculpture by Alice Meredith Williams.

 The town prospered from its founding up to the worldwide depression of the 1930s, and again thereafter.
 In the 1960s, the majority of the Black population were moved east to the township of Ezibeleni, as part of the attempt to move African people to so-called "homelands".

 The area has in the past had very severe weather problems, luckily, often only affecting the surrounding areas.
 In 2002, heavy snowfall around Queenstown caused a severe disaster, especially since the area was not funded or ready for such a disaster.
 Then, in 2004, the surrounding areas of the Eastern Cape were affected by strong winds and heavy rainfall, although Queenstown once again escaped much flooding and some wind damage, power shortages soon followed.
-Other natural disasters include droughts and veld fires (wildfires).
+Other natural disasters include droughts and wildfires.

-The name of the town was changed to Komani in February 2016.
+In February 2016, the government changed the official name for the town from "Queenstown" to "Komani".